franmadj/laravel_shop/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Just simple example e commerce for demonstration proposes.
+Just simple example e commerce for demonstration purposes.
 ## Front End
 ![Front End](public/images/capture1.png)
 <br/>